MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-workload-manufacturing.md

  -->

-## Enable and use start on a scale unit
+## Enable and use the start operation on a scale unit

 In the current release, the start operation for production and batch orders is supported by the [warehouse execution workload](cloud-edge-workload-warehousing.md) (not the manufacturing execution workload).
-Therefore, to use this functionality when connected to a scale unit, you must do the following:
+Therefore, to use this functionality when you're connected to a scale unit, you must complete these tasks:

 - Install both the warehouse execution workload and the manufacturing execution workload on your scale unit.
 - Enable the *Start production order on warehouse management workload for the cloud and edge scale unit* feature in [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).